Chart Color Schemes

 Population growth drivers in Camillo - Champion Lakes are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Camillo - Champion Lakes' population, as of Aug 2025, is around 7,051.
-This figure reflects a growth of 1,258 people since the 2021 Census, which recorded a population of 5,793.
-The increase is inferred from the ABS's estimated resident population of 6,661 in June 2024 and an additional 409 validated new addresses since the Census date.
-This results in a population density ratio of 867 persons per square kilometer.
-Camillo - Champion Lakes' growth rate of 21.7% since the 2021 census exceeds both the national average (8.6%) and the state's average, making it a leading growth area.
-Interstate migration contributed approximately 55.0% to this population increase during recent periods.
+Camillo - Champion Lakes' population, as of November 2025, is approximately 7,051.
+This figure represents a growth of 1,258 people since the 2021 Census, which recorded a population of 5,793.
+The increase was inferred from an estimated resident population of 6,661 in June 2024 and 409 new addresses validated after the Census date.
+This results in a density ratio of 867 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Camillo - Champion Lakes' growth rate of 21.7% since the 2021 census exceeded both national (8.9%) and state averages, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 55.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and for estimating growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
-Population projections indicate an above median growth for Camillo - Champion Lakes, with an expected increase of 1,339 persons to 2041, reflecting a total increase of 13.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Population projections indicate an above median growth for national areas, with Camillo - Champion Lakes expected to increase by 1,339 persons to 2041, reflecting a total increase of 13.5% over the 17-year period.

 Frequently Asked Questions - Population